 Updated 14th March 2018: There are now more and more Muay Thai shorts brands and designs than ever before.
 New brands, new styles, and lots to choose from.
 Here’s an updated guide with new recommendations, new images and some added information.
 Enjoy!

-I can’t believe I waited so long to write this article.
 I’ve said it before and I’ll say it again: I love Muay Thai shorts!
 I would say it’s a borderline obsession and addiction.
+(Pictured above is just a portion of my collection.)
 Let me just say it for all you Muay Thai shorts lovers, we can’t have enough of them and there will always be space in the wardrobe for another pair.
 So, wanna know what are some of the Best Muay Thai shorts or just the best looking Muay Thai shorts out in the market?
+Are there designs that are culturally inappropriate?
 And importantly, how do you pick one in the right size?